Wealth tax: Revenue

 Revenue from a wealth tax scheme depends largely on the presence of net wealth and wealth inequality within the target country.
-Revenue depends on the plan that is in place, but it generally can be modeled as $R = t\times w$, where t represents the tax rate and w is the amount of wealth affected by that tax rate.
+Revenue depends on the plan in place, but it can generally be modeled as $R = t\times w$, where t represents the tax rate, and w is the amount of wealth affected by that tax rate.
 Many plans include tax brackets, where a certain portion of the individual's wealth will be taxed at a given rate and any wealth beyond that amount will be taxed at a different rate.
 A small number of countries have been using wealth tax regimes for some time.
 Revenues earned from wealth tax schemes vary by country from 0.98% of GDP in Switzerland to 0.22% in France, for example.
 2020 United States presidential candidate Elizabeth Warren claimed a wealth tax plan could generate 1.4% of GDP in revenue for the United States.

-According to data from the Organisation for Economic Co-operation and Development (OECD), the revenues generated from wealth taxes account for about 0.46% of all tax revenue on average in 2018 for countries which have wealth tax schemes in place.
-However this varies from country to country, the highest would be that of Luxembourg where it accounted for 7.18% of total tax revenue in 2018, the lowest would be Germany where it accounted for 0.03% of total tax revenue in 2018.
+According to data from the Organisation for Economic Co-operation and Development (OECD), wealth taxes accounted for about 0.46% of total tax revenue on average in 2018 in countries with wealth tax schemes.
+However, this varies from country to country; the highest is that of Luxembourg, at 7.18% of total tax revenue in 2018, and the lowest is Germany, at 0.03% of total tax revenue in 2018.